 PubMED 1953-present.
 MEDLINE and genetics databases from the National Library of Medicine.
 Now offers e-mail alerting and RSS feeds!
 Choose Abstract display to see UC E-Links icons for linking to full text and ordering interlibrary loans.

 Sociological Abstracts [UCSD Only] 1963-present.
 Abstracts journal articles, monographs, dissertations, conference proceedings, other research covering sociology, social work, and related social sciences.
 Also includes selected web resources.

 Web of Science [UCSD Only] 1900-present.
 Arts & Humanities Citation Index, Social Sciences Citation Index, Science Citation Index.
 Major database indexes 10,000+ journals in the sciences, social sciences, arts, & humanities, as well as conference proceedings.

-If you don't see either of these icons in a library database:
+If you don't see either of these icons in a database:

-It will automatically search for the full text of an article.
+It will automatically search where you can find the full text of an article.

 - Choose any of the links to get the article online, if available

 - See if the article is available in print (links out to the library catalog)

 - Request viaInterlibrary Loan, if we don't have it, free of charge.